-Apart from the occasional snow day in Winter, we try to operate every Friday during Fall, Winter and Spring (with a short break for Christmas/New Year).
+Apart from the occasional snow day in Winter, we try to operate nearly every Friday during Fall, Winter and Spring (with a short break for Christmas/New Year).

 The Bible talks for this new session are on the subject of “Fire” in a campfire setting.
 Check out the Bible Explorers FaceBook page at: FB